tacoshackrsps/tacoshackrsps.github.io/updates/_posts/2026-03-28-Major-Minor-Updates.md

 Well our lead developer Chat GPT has came in a fixed/added a myriad of content.

-- New pet command for admins. <br />
+- New pet command for admins with active dismiss option on right-click.<br />
 - New ranarmor command for admins. <br />
 - Fixed experience rates and save/login issues surrounding them. <br />
 - Fixed the update command forcing the game to queue players for disconnect. <br />
 - Fixed the client to reflect the changes I've personally made.
 (New download coming soon) <br />
-- Added an outgoing NPC-option packet for arbitrary per-instance NPC menu text. <br />
+- Added support for pressing space to continue dialogue and 1-5 keys for dialogue choice.<br />